posted 1 day ago · 6 minutes read

 I won't detail the steps to install your new ROM on your phone as there are too many variations of it.
 You'll need to read the doc for your ROM/phone to get the exact step but it roughly involves these steps

 Now, you should be running your custom ROM on your phone.
 It's time to customize it.
 Here's a list of the apps I installed on mine and below, a screenshot of how my S3 now looks like:

 I didn't comment much on the Galaxy S3 device as my interest is Android, not the hardware.
 But to make a long story short, let's say that it feels like a bulkier copy of the iPhone 3GS.

 I will now take it from here and continue my exploration of the OS while I'm working on developing the app that started this whole Android thing for me.

-posted about 1 month ago · 4 minutes read
+posted 3 months ago · 4 minutes read

 My daughter reached a stage where she needs to start thinking about what she wants to do in her life.
 Her school has a program that focuses on helping students choose a suitable profession.
 She's a little bit ahead of the proposed activities as she's bent on learning how to code and become a software developer although that may still change.
 How many of us are working in the profession we thought was right for us when we were 13 years old?

 As we were talking about what was required to become a programmer, she asked me one simple question: why do I like coding so much?